Exchange and Study Abroad Agreements

 MOU and International Cooperative Agreements must be authorized by the Chancellor or Provost.
 Consulting with the Office of Global Engagement is the first step to successful global partnership-building in all scenarios.
 View MOU guidelines and contact David Dixon, Director of Global Partnerships, to get started.

 There are numerous policies and guidelines published by SACSCOC associated with the establishment of new sites (domestic or international) and development of collaborative academic arrangements (MOU’s,etc.).
-The document Substantive Change for SACSCOC Accredited Institutions addresses types of changes that must be reported to SACSCOC and the document Agreements Involving Joint and Dual Academic Awards addresses the establishment of collaborative academic arrangements with partner institutions.
+The document Substantive Change for SACSCOC Accredited Institutions addresses types of changes that must be reported to SACSCOC, including off-campus instructional locations.
+The document Agreements Involving Joint and Dual Academic Awards addresses the establishment of collaborative academic arrangements with partner institutions.
 Before considering a partnership involving a new site or any type of collaborative academic arrangement please contact Fashaad Crawford, Associate Vice Provost for Assessment and accreditation.

 Faculty lecturing contracts depend on laws specific to the destination country and the length of time of the visit.